 Charlie was born with Spina Bifida, meaning she has a small piece of spine missing.
-She was operated on at just over 24 hours old with no guarantee she’d survive.
+She was operated on at just over 24 hours old with no guarantee she would survive.
 What her life would bring was unknown and she was unlikely to walk.
 Within a few days of surgery doctors told her parents she had another condition known as Hydrocephalus.
 Hydrocephalus is life threatening and means the water on Charlie’s brain doesn’t drain away.
-Doctors said they needed to perform brain surgery to fit a shunt to drain the fluid.
+Doctors needed to perform brain surgery to fit a shunt to drain the fluid.
 Charlie was doing well but around two weeks old she contracted meningitis.
-Doctors told her parents she was very poorly and her shunt was the cause of the meningitis as it’d become infected.
+Doctors told her parents she was very poorly and her shunt was the cause as it’d become infected.
 Charlie needed more brain surgery with meningitis.

 Charlie hoped people’s attitudes would begin to change now she’d gained her GCSE’s and some people were very encouraging.
 There were still some who didn’t believe she was capable some even repeatedly trying to make her drop one of her A level’s.
 She refused on the grounds she wouldn’t get a place at university.
 She was once told she shouldn’t expect to get into university!
 During Charlie’s second year of college she began horse riding and professional vocal coaching.
 Charlie went on to prove everybody wrong and left college with 3 A level’s, in psychology, history and health and social care.
 She also gained a place at university to study psychology.